cashubtc/nuts/XX.md

 # Deterministic selection of amounts

-To construct the deterministic outputs in the funding token and also in the commitment outputs, we start with the target amount we wish to reach and the set of amounts that are available in the keyset of the `active_keyset_id`.
+To construct the deterministic outputs in the funding token and also in the commitment outputs, we use this algorithm to decide the amounts of the individual proofs.
+We start with the target amount we wish to reach and the set of amounts that are available in the keyset of the `keyset_id`.
 We ignore any amounts greater than `params.maximum_amount_for_one_output`, they are not considered as available to this amount-selection algorithm.
 If `params.maximum_amount_for_one_output` is zero, then no filtering is